HIV and AIDS

 - Exposure To HIV Infected Blood

-- Identify a definition of HIV and AIDS.
+- Know the definition of HIV and AIDS

-- Identify two most common ways that HIV is transmitted.
+- Understand the two most common ways that HIV is transmitted